 Delete by key

-To delete a node by key, first we call search method to see whether the key exists in the list.
+To delete a node by key, first, we call the search method to see whether the key exists in the list.
 If it doesn’t exist, the method can return.
-If it exists, we declare two pointers pre and p to points to the head and the head’s next respectively.
+If it exists, we declare two pointers pre and p to point to the head and the head’s next respectively.
 Use a while loop to compare each element’s value with the key.
-When we find the node with the key, we can simply pointing pre‘s next to p‘s next.
+When we find the node with the key, we can simply point pre‘s next to p‘s next.

-There are two edge cases need to consider.
+There are two edge cases that need to be considered.
 When there is only one node left, we reset the head to be null.
 This means the list is empty after this deletion.
-Another case is when the head‘s value matches with the key.
-Then we need point the head to its next node.
+Another case is when the head’s value matches with the key.
+Then we need to point the head to its next node.

 Java